 The decadent afternoon tea set at The Intercontinental’s Lobby Lounge embraces classic Italian patisseries.
 We love the Mascarpone Vanilla Cream Eclair, served alongside savouries such as the Smoked Salmon, Parmesan Cream Cheese and Green Olive tartlet and the tapenade!
 Stick to tea or coffee, or finish your tea off with a glass of bubbly.

-Aptly located on the 103rd floor of the Ritz Carlton, there’s no doubt that this afternoon tea exudes luxury.
-The signature afternoon tea set changes constantly at Café 103 – be sure to check its website for a look at what the current theme is!
+Aptly located on the 103rd floor of The Ritz-Carlton, there’s no doubt that this afternoon tea exudes luxury.
+The signature afternoon tea set changes constantly at Café 103 – be sure to check the website for a look at what the current theme is!

 Butterfly Blossom Afternoon Tea at Urban Park

-Surely one of the prettiest afternoon tea sets out there.
-Enjoy prawn cocktail and tomato salsa shooters, followed by mini red velvet cupcakes, marshmallow pops, and more.
-Add a glass of sparkling wine onto your set for $50, and you’ve got yourselves a great afternoon!
+Surely one of the prettiest (and most affordable) afternoon tea sets out there.
+Enjoy prawn cocktail and tomato salsa shooters, followed by fresh fruit tartlets, macarons and more.
+Add a glass of sparkling wine onto your set for $50 and you’ve got yourselves a great afternoon!

 Nobu, The Intercontinental Hong Kong

-Renowned for its innovative new-style Japanese cuisine, Nobu may not scream “traditional” afternoon tea, but its T-Set is hard to pass up; offering lobster crispy rice, soba noodles salad and espresso waffles!
-Add a glass of fizz or go for simply tea and enjoy a whole new take on tea-time!
+Renowned for its innovative new-style Japanese cuisine, Nobu may not scream “traditional” afternoon tea, but its T-Set is hard to pass up; offering a lobster vegetable tart, crabmeat bao toast and beer batter waffle!
+Add a glass of fizz or simply go for tea and enjoy a whole new take on tea-time!

 Finds, The Luxe Manor

-Hong Kong’s first Scandinavian restaurant has remained true to its goal of developing the traditional European high tea with a creative kick – trading out sandwiches for other savoury bites like Beetroot-marinated cold-smoked salmon with mustard & dill sauce – while incorporating crowd favourites like pancakes with vanilla sauce and raspberry crumble.
-Its range of organic teas sound absolutely incredible, but if you’re feeling like something a little more alcoholic, you can choose one of its peach mimosas instead.
+Hong Kong’s first Scandinavian restaurant has remained true to its goal of developing the traditional European high tea with a creative kick – trading out sandwiches for other savoury bites like venison pastrami and smoked codfish pastries – while incorporating crowd favourites like Danish pastry and waffles (with strawberry jam and vanilla panna cotta – yum!).
+Its range of organic teas and gourmet coffees sound great, but we’ve got our eye on the 62% dark hot chocolate.

 Le Soleil, The Royal Garden Hotel

 French-Vietnamese restaurant Le Soleil and its Vietnamese high tea set is one that we’re dying to sink our teeth into.
-Trade in the scones and clotted cream for soft shell crab and crispy Saigon spring rolls, and relax with a cup of sweet Vietnamese coffee.
+Trade in the scones and clotted cream for banh mi and crispy Saigon spring rolls, and relax with a cup of sweet Vietnamese coffee.